 As in other parts of the world, scribes were considered honored professionals whose modern day equivalent would be judges or lawyers.
 They were generally the most educated men in the nation and as such became influential.
 In fact, since writing was practiced only by those with a certain level of intelligence, scribes were often considered wise men (1Chronicles 27:32).
 They were eligible to be elected to the Sanhedrin (the supreme and highest council of the Jews).

-The high regard of such people as teachers of the law was such that the apostle Paul warned Timothy to be wary of those who pretended to be one of them (1Timothy 1:5 - 7).
-Many of them were also Pharisees.
-Jesus referenced their authority to convey God's word to the people when he said: "'The scribes and the Pharisees sit in Moses' seat . . . '" (Matthew 23:2).
+The high regard of scribes as teachers of the law was such that the apostle Paul warned Timothy to be wary of those who pretended to be one of them (1Timothy 1:5 - 7).
+Jesus referenced their authority to convey God's word to the people when he said, "The scribes and the Pharisees sit in Moses' seat . . ."
+(Matthew 23:2).

 Scribes, along with other religious leaders, are usually portrayed in the Gospel accounts as opponents of Jesus who actively sought to put him to death (Mark 11:27).
 Jesus knew in advance, and stated such to the disciples, that their role would be big in regard to helping bring his ultimate death on the cross (Mark 8:31, Matthew 16:21).
-Acts also portrays them as opponents of early Christianity (Acts 4:5; 6:12).
+The book of Acts also portrays them as opponents of early Christianity (Acts 4:5; 6:12).
 Some few, however, were neutral (Matthew 13:52), or were even praised by Jesus (Mark 12:28 - 34), or rose to defend the apostle Paul (Acts 23:9).

 Additionally, every column written by one of the scribes had to have a minimum of 48 lines of text.
 They were not allowed to write columns that had 61 lines of text or more.
 Their work was generally reviewed within thirty days.
 If 3 or more pages required any corrections, the entire manuscript had to be rewritten.